Motta3/Motta3/README.md

 - 👋 Hi, I’m @Motta3
-- 👀 I’m interested in  evoluir meus código e conhecimentos de programação para entrar no mercado de trabalho
+- 👀 I am interested in learning more and more about high-level languages every day in order to develop a lot of software
-- 🌱 I’m currently learning Java e Python
+- 🌱 I am currently working with node.js with typescript, in the company Wake Up Cobranças
-- 💞️ I’m looking to collaborate on postagem de programas que estou fazendo afim de poder dar um introdução  e uma base para quem está começ em novas linguagens
+- 💞️ I’m looking to collaborate on post of programs I'm doing in order to be able to give an introduction and a base for those who are starting in new languages, in addition to showing a little of my personal work
-- 📫 How to reach me pelo email vinimotta2013@gmail.com
+- 📫 How to reach me on email vinimotta2013@gmail.com

 <!---
 Motta3/Motta3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.